digital-overdose/digital-overdose.github.io/README.md

 ### Prerendering the files for deployment

 Run `npm run prerender` !
-Past Nicos bids you hello.
+Past Maya bids you hello.

 ___